divipp/pandoc-haskell/pandocHaskell.md

 `ByteString` is a string of bytes.

+The type of bytes in Haskell is called `Word8`.

+Pros:

+-   `ByteString` is more efficient than `Text`.

+Cons:

-`ByteString` is *not* a proper text representation, it should be used for storing binary data or maybe ASCII texts.
+-   `ByteString` is *not* a proper text representation, it should be used for storing binary data or maybe ASCII texts.

 Overview of the [`Data.ByteString` API](https://hackage.haskell.org/package/bytestring/docs/Data-ByteString.html):